Iker0610/Sec-Identification-in-Spanish-Clinical-Notes/README.md

 </p>

 * **Additions and Deletions** generally represent discrepancies regarding whether a fragment belongs to a different section or to an existing contiguous one.
 This error is common given the characteristics of the documents. \
 When there are exactly two additions it typically indicates the insertion of a section in the middle of another one.
-Under the standpoint of section identification, it should be considered as a single error, though for the algorithm it is counted as two errors: the insertion of the start of the new section and the continuation of the previous existing one.
-There are less frequent situations where this may not be the case, for instance if the new section spreads until the previous section's end, not being necessary the extra addition to continue the previous section.
+From the standpoint of section identification, it should be considered as a single error.
+However, for the algorithm, it is counted as two errors: the insertion of the start of the new section and the continuation of the previous existing one.
+There are less frequent situations where this may not be the case, for instance, if the new section spreads until the last section's end, not being necessary the extra addition to continue the previous section.
 Consequently, and considering the limitations of the first version of B, it was decided to apply the next weighting:

 <p align="center">
 <img src="https://latex.codecogs.com/svg.image?w_A(n\_additions)%20=%20\begin{cases}%20%20%20%20%20%20%20%200%20&%20\text{if%20}%20n\_boundaries%20=%200%20\\%20%20%20%20%20%20%20%200.75%20+%20\frac{\tanh{(n\_additions%20-%201.5)%20-%202}}{4}%20&%20\text{otherwise}%20%20%20%20%20%20%20%20%20%20%20%20\end{cases}%20%20%20%20\label{eq:weight_additions}">
 </p>

 * **Transpositions** are minor divergences in the length of a section.
 Transpositions range from one or two words to complete sentences, therefore the upper limit of borders a boundary can be moved was set to $n_t=40$.
 This is a fairly high limit that can cover an entire paragraph, although transpositions with different displacement length do not symbolize the same error.
-This fact led us to weight each individual transposition based on the number of borders moved.
+This fact led us to weigh each transposition based on the number of borders moved.
 The maximum value that a weighted transposition can reach is $\sim0.68$ when the boundary is moved the maximum number of borders allowed, and approaches $0$ as the displacement is smaller.

 <p align="center">